 You must plan on living in the property for at least 5 years, otherwise you would have to repay the funds back to the council.

 Your local council is likely to have a restricted budget for disability adaptations so even DFG grants for people on disability living allowance, still might not get approved and paid for, for up to 18 months or more after submission, due to local authority cutbacks.
 The only onus on councils is to make some kind of reply to your application within 6 months and it is a postcode lottery as to how quick your council is in replying to applications.
 This is what the BBC had to say about it in July.
 These grant delays and setbacks were responded to by the College of Occupational Therapists who made their opinion known here about the matter.

 Appealing against a decision is possible through the same local council, that you made your application with, but in the 99% of cases that we are aware of, the same decision to not fund has been agreed with.
 Beyond this, some families contact the local government ombudsman, to argue their case for a disabled facilities grant, but <as can be seen here, so far the published cases still stand by the original social services assessments.
-Even if you have low funds you might be surprised at what can be done by emailing us.
-Contact us today on 0800 007 5050.
+Even if you have low funds you might be surprised at what can be done by contacting us.
+Contact us today on 0800 298 3040.